Dr Merryn Thomas

 My other research experience includes work carried out for the Developing the Sustainable Laboratory project (December 2011-June 2012; funded by Welsh Crucible), for which I organised and conducted stakeholder interviews, qualitatively analysed the data and wrote a summary report.
 I also assisted with 19 workshops for various Understanding Risk Group research projects between 2011 and 2012.

-Our current shale gas research is part of a wider work programme of the US National Science Foundation Centre for Nanotechnology in Society at the University of California, Santa Barbara (CNS-UCSB).
+Public perceptions of shale gas in the UK and US.
+Funded by the US National Science Foundation.
+Centre for Nanotechnology in Society at the University of California, Santa Barbara (CNS-UCSB).

 BA Geography, University of Oxford